Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • elimination of snoring and sleep apnea;

-• restoration of the balance of hormones and salts in the blood.
+• restoring the balance of hormones and salts in the blood.

 If a patient with supraventricular extrasystole regularly takes antiarrhythmic drugs, he should visit a cardiologist 2 times a year.
-During the visit, the doctor gives a referral for an EKG, complete blood count and biochemistry.
-Once a year, you should undergo daily ECG monitoring and control of thyroid hormones.
+During the visit, the doctor gives a referral for an ECG, general blood test and biochemistry.
+Once a year you should undergo daily ECG monitoring and control of thyroid hormones.

-If the patient does not have heart disease and does not receive medication, it is still necessary to visit a doctor, since this rhythm disturbance can be an early symptom of heart disease.
+If the patient does not have heart disease and is not receiving medication, it is still necessary to visit a doctor, since this rhythm disorder may be an early symptom of heart disease.

-In addition, visits to patients receiving antiarrhythmics are mandatory.
-All these people should be seen by a cardiologist 2 times a year.
+In addition, visits are required for patients receiving antiarrhythmics.
+All these people should be seen by a cardiologist twice a year.

-When extrasystole appears, it is not always necessary to treat it.
-Usually it is not hazardous to health.
+When extrasystole occurs, it is not always necessary to treat it.
+It is usually not hazardous to health.
 Often it is enough to normalize sleep, nutrition, eliminate stress, give up caffeine and bad habits, and the rhythm disturbance will stop.
-The drugs used for the treatment of extrasystoles have a number of serious contraindications and undesirable effects.
-They can be taken only after examination and as directed by a doctor.
+Drugs used to treat extrasystoles have a number of serious contraindications and undesirable effects.
+They can be taken only after examination and as prescribed by a doctor.

 Read also

-Supraventricular and ventricular premature beats are heart rhythm disturbances.
-There are several variants of manifestation and forms: frequent, rare, bigeminy, polytopic, monomorphic, polymorphic, idiopathic.
-What are the signs of the disease?
-How is the treatment going?
+Supraventricular and ventricular extrasystole is a violation of heart rhythm.
+There are several variants of manifestation and forms: common, rare, bigeminy, polytopic, monomorphic, polymorphic, idiopathic.
+What are the signs of illness?
+How is the treatment carried out?

-• A well-designed diet for arrhythmias, tachycardia or extrasystoles will help improve heart function.
-Nutrition rules have limitations and contraindications for men and women.
-Especially carefully selected dishes with atrial fibrillation, when taking Warfarin.
+• A well-designed diet for arrhythmia, tachycardia or extrasystole will help improve heart function.
+Nutrition rules have restrictions and contraindications for men and women.
+Particular care is taken when choosing dishes for atrial fibrillation and when taking Warfarin.

-• From this article you will learn: what is ventricular premature beats, its symptoms, types, methods of diagnosis and treatment.
+• From this article you will learn: what ventricular extrasystole is, its symptoms, types, methods of diagnosis and treatment.

-With ventricular extrasystoles (this is one of the types), untimely contractions of the ventricles of the heart occur - in another way, such contractions are called extrasystoles.
-This phenomenon does not always indicate any diseases, extrasystole is sometimes found in completely healthy people.
+With ventricular extrasystole (this is one of the types), untimely contractions of the ventricles of the heart occur - otherwise such contractions are called extrasystoles.
+This phenomenon does not always indicate any disease; extrasystole sometimes occurs in completely healthy people.

-If the extrasystole is not accompanied by any pathologies, does not cause inconvenience to the patient and is visible only on - no special treatment is required.
-If the ventricular extrasystole was provoked by a malfunction of the heart, you will need an additional examination by a cardiologist or arrhythmologist, who will prescribe medications or surgery.
+If the extrasystole is not accompanied by any pathologies, does not cause inconvenience to the patient and is only visible, no special treatment is required.
+If ventricular extrasystole is caused by cardiac dysfunction, you will need additional examination by a cardiologist or arrhythmologist, who will prescribe medications or surgery.

-This pathology can be completely cured (if treatment is necessary) if a surgical correction of the defect that caused it is carried out - or you can achieve a lasting improvement in well-being with the help of medications.
+This pathology can be cured completely (if treatment is necessary) if surgical correction of the defect that caused it is performed - or a lasting improvement in well-being can be achieved with the help of medications.

-The reasons for this phenomenon can be divided into two groups:
+The reasons causing this phenomenon can be divided into two groups:

 1. organic – these are pathologies of the cardiovascular system;

-2. functional - stress, smoking, excessive consumption of coffee, etc.
+2. functional – stress, smoking, excessive coffee consumption, etc.

-The occurrence of ventricular extrasystole is possible with such diseases:
+The occurrence of ventricular extrasystole is possible with the following diseases:

 • Ischemia (impaired blood supply) of the heart;